 This blender is a great addition to the list because it offers so much more than just its blades.

-The model comes with a variable 10-speed dial, four preprogrammed settings including self-cleaning cycle and tamper which can make blending nut butter easier.
+The top model comes with a variable 10-speed dial, four preprogrammed settings including self-cleaning cycle and tamper which can make blending almond butter easier.

 4. Breville 910XL Boss Blender